 “Funding Programmes” Working Group

-The "Funding Programmes" Working Group mainly aims to present changes to the "Market Incentive Programme to promote renewable energy on the heat market" and the KfW funding programmes for energy-efficient building and renovation set up under the CO2 building renovation programme.
-The next focus of the Working Group will be on presenting the funding available from the Energy Efficiency Incentive Programme in the late summer of 2015.
-The Working Group particularly aims to foster awareness of the funding available under these programmes amongst the relevant stakeholders.
+The “Funding Programmes” Working Group mainly presents changes to the “Market Incentive Programme to promote renewable energy on the heat market” and the KfW funding programmes for energy-efficient construction and refurbishment set up under the CO2 building renovation programme.